haochen-zeng/mosquinotes/README.md

 To fully utilize the shared notes, it is recommended to install [Obsidian](https://obsidian.md/).
 It allows you to view and create connections between the notes through links and more.

 To clone or download the repository and add it as a vault in Obsidian, follow these steps:
 1. Click on the "Code" button and select "Download ZIP" to download the repository as a ZIP file.
-Alternatively, you can copy the repository's URL and use it for cloning by executing the command `git clone https://github.com/EXSPIRAVIT1104OFFICIAL/Mosquinotes.git`.
+Alternatively, you can copy the repository's URL and use it for cloning by executing the command `git clone https://github.com/EXSPIRAVIT1104OFFICIAL/mosquinotes.git`.
 2. Extract the downloaded ZIP file to a location on your computer.
 3. Open Obsidian on your computer.
 4. Click on "Open folder as vault" in the Obsidian startup screen.
 5. Browse and select the extracted the repository folder.
 6. Obsidian will now display it as a vault.
-The content folder contains all the text file contents.

 ## Update